noobshow/terms/nab/au.md

 14.3        These Terms will terminate automatically and immediately if:

-(a)	Stripe’s registration as a payment or member service provider or independent sales organisation with any Card Scheme is cancelled;
+(a)	Stripe's registration as a payment or member service provider or independent sales organisation with any Card Scheme is cancelled;

-(b)	Stripe’s agreement with NAB for the provision of merchant services is terminated for any reason; or
+(b)	Stripe's agreement with NAB for the provision of merchant services is terminated for any reason; or

-(c)	any other agreement that You have with Stripe in respect of Stripe’s payment processing services is terminated for any reason.
+(c)	any other agreement that You have with Stripe in respect of Stripe's payment processing services is terminated for any reason.

 14.4        You acknowledge that Stripe will disclose termination of these Terms for any reason to NAB and You authorise NAB to disclose to any Card Scheme advice of termination of these Terms and the reasons for the termination.
 You acknowledge that the information concerning termination of these Terms then becomes available to any member of the Card Schemes.
 This information, available to any member of the Card Schemes, may be used in assessing subsequent applications for merchant facilities.